 The Marine Mammal Protection Act of 1972, as amended (MMPA; 16 U.S.C.
 1631 et seq.) prohibits the incidental taking of marine mammals.
 For a marine mammal to be incidentally taken, it is either killed, seriously injured, or harassed.
 The MMPA defines harassment as any act of pursuit, torment, or annoyance which: (1) has the potential to injure a marine mammal or marine mammal stock in the wild (Level A harassment); or (2) has the potential to disturb a marine mammal or marine mammal stock in the wild by causing disruption of behavioral patterns, including, but not limited to, migration, breathing, nursing, breeding, feeding, or sheltering (Level B harassment).
 There are exceptions to the MMPA's prohibition on take such as the authority at issue here for us to authorize the incidental taking of small numbers of marine mammals by harassment upon the request of a U.S. citizen provided certain statutory and regulatory procedures are met and determinations made.
-We describe this exception set forth in the MMPA at Section 101(a)(5)(D) in more detail in Section 1.2.
+We describe this exception set forth in the MMPA at section 101(a)(5)(D) in more detail in Section 1.2.

-We (National Marine Fisheries Service, Office of Protected Resources, Permits and Conservation Division) propose to issue an Incidental Harassment Authorization (Authorization) to Lamont-Doherty Earth Observatory of Columbia University (the Observatory) under the Marine Mammal Protection Act of 1972, as amended (MMPA; 16 U.S.C.
-1631 et seq.) for the incidental taking of small numbers of marine mammals, incidental to the conduct of a marine geophysical (seismic) survey in international waters approximately 300 kilometers (186.4 miles) offshore of Pico and Faial Islands, Azores in the northwest Atlantic Ocean, April through June, 2013.
-We do not have the authority to authorize or prohibit the Observatory's seismic survey in the northwest Atlantic Ocean.
+We (NMFS, Office of Protected Resources, Permits and Conservation Division) propose to issue an IHA to L-DEO under the MMPA, as amended (16 U.S.C.
+1631 et seq.) for the incidental taking of small numbers of marine mammals, incidental to the conduct of a marine geophysical (seismic) survey in international waters and the EEZ of Spain in the northeast Atlantic Ocean, June through July 2013.
+We do not have the authority to authorize or prohibit L-DEO's seismic survey in the northeast Atlantic Ocean.

-Our proposed action is triggered by the Observatory requesting an Authorization to take marine mammals incidental to conducting the proposed marine seismic survey within international waters in the Atlantic Ocean offshore the Azores.
-The Observatory's seismic survey activities have the potential to cause marine mammals to be behaviorally disturbed by exposing them to elevated levels of sound which, as we have explained, is anticipated to result in take that would otherwise be prohibited by the MMPA.
-The Observatory therefore requires an Authorization for incidental take and has requested that we provide it through the issuance of an Incidental Harassment Authorization under section 101(a)(5)(D) of the MMPA.
-Our issuance of an Authorization to the Observatory is a major federal action under the National Environmental Policy Act of 1969 (NEPA; 42 U.S.C.
+Our proposed action is triggered by L-DEO requesting an IHA to take marine mammals incidental to conducting the proposed marine seismic survey within international waters in the northeast Atlantic Ocean, west of Spain.
+L-DEO's seismic survey activities have the potential to cause marine mammals to be behaviorally disturbed by exposing them to elevated levels of sound which, as we have explained, is anticipated to result in take that would otherwise be prohibited by the MMPA.
+L-DEO therefore requires an IHA for incidental take and has requested that we provide it through the issuance of an IHA under section 101(a)(5)(D) of the MMPA.
+Our issuance of an IHA to L-DEO is a major Federal action under the National Environmental Policy Act of 1969 (NEPA; 42 U.S.C.
 4321 et seq.), the Council on Environmental Quality (CEQ) regulations in 40 CFR §§ 1500-1508, and NOAA Administrative Order (NAO) 216-6.
 Thus, we are required to analyze the effects on the human environment and determine whether they are significant such that preparation of an Environmental Impact Statement (EIS) is necessary.

-This EA titled, Issuance of an Incidental Harassment Authorization to Lamont-Doherty Earth Observatory to Take Marine Mammals by Harassment Incidental to a Marine Geophysical Survey in the Atlantic Ocean, April - June, 2013, addresses the potential environmental impacts of two choices available under section 101(a)(5)(D) of the MMPA, namely:
+This EA titled, Environmental Assessment on the Issuance of an Incidental Harassment Authorization to Lamont-Doherty Earth Observatory to Take Marine Mammals by Harassment Incidental to a Marine Geophysical Survey in the Northeast Atlantic Ocean, June to July 2013, addresses the potential environmental impacts of several choices available under section 101(a)(5)(D) of the MMPA, namely:

-- Issue the Incidental Harassment Authorization (Authorization) to the Observatory for Level B harassment take of marine mammals under the MMPA during the seismic survey, taking into account the prescribed means of take, mitigation measures, and monitoring requirements required in the Authorization; or - Not issue an Incidental Harassment Authorization to the Observatory in which case, for the purposes of NEPA analysis only, we assume the activities would proceed and cause incidental take without the mitigation and monitoring measures prescribed in the Authorization.
+- Issue the IHA to L-DEO for Level B harassment take of marine mammals under the MMPA during the seismic survey, taking into account the prescribed means of take, mitigation measures, and monitoring requirements required in the IHA; or - Not issue an IHA to L-DEO in which case, for the purposes of NEPA analysis only, we assume the activities would proceed and cause incidental take without the mitigation and monitoring measures prescribed in the IHA.